...

 This configuration does not need an aluminum support frame as they are fully printed.
 Consequently, the molds require more printing material (increasing the print cost and time).
 However, they are prone to defects such as warping after extensive use due to the lack of frame.

-Produce Plastic Parts With 3D Printed Mold
+Produce Plastic Parts With 3D Printed Molds

 Making a 3D-printed mold is a straightforward process for people with operational expertise and knowledge of 3D printing.
 However, for people without expertise, a better option is to outsource molded parts production to a professional.
 At RapidDirect, we offer 3D printing services to help you create prototypes and production parts.